RizwAnsari/temperature-app/README.md

 ![Sample](./public/readme/temperatures-upload-demo.png)
 > <span style="color:red;">Note: </span>Please add JWT token in the authorization header as ```Bearer Token``` for the last two routes.

-> <span style="color:red;">The application has not been tested for large file sizes due to a lack of extensive data.
+> <span style="color:red;">Note: The application has not been tested for large file sizes due to a lack of extensive data.
 There are opportunities for numerous optimizations, improvements and in error handling.</span>